Skip to main content

 Pine Lake

-Pine Lake earns an A — water clarity, phosphorus, and chlorophyll-a all rate among the best monitored waters in Shawano County.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Pine Lake earns an A — every scored parameter (clarity and phosphorus) rates among the best monitored waters in Shawano County. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

-A TSI value of 34 puts Pine Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
+Mesotrophic conditions dominate at Pine Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 A maximum depth of 35 ft puts Pine Lake in the middle of Wisconsin's depth distribution.
 Pine Lake covers 217 acres alongside partial shoreline records — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
-Among the 27 graded lakes in Shawano County, Pine Lake ranks 3 — in the top quartile locally.
+Among the 27 graded lakes in Shawano County, Pine Lake ranks 5 — in the top quartile locally.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-10-24.
 Grade methodology: LakeGrade methodology.